 Jo Daviess was remembered by many Kentuckians, and counties in Kentucky, Indiana, Illinois and Missouri took his name as monuments to his memory.

-Written by David Stark, published by the Gallatin North Missourian on Jan.
+— written by David Stark for the Gallatin North Missourian on Jan.
 5, 1983